ethereum-optimism/optimism/packages/contracts-bedrock/README.md

 #### Exceptions

 We have made an exception to the `Semver` rule for the `WETH` contract to avoid making changes to a well-known, simple, and recognizable contract.

+### Tests

+Tests are written using Foundry.

+#### Organizing Principles

+- Solidity `contract`s are used to organize the test suite similar to how mocha uses describe.
+- Every non-trivial state changing function should have a separate contract for happy and sad path tests.
+This helps to make it very obvious where there are not yet sad path tests.
+- Simpler functions like getters and setters are grouped together into test contracts.

+All contracts and functions should be consistently named following a convention.

+#### Contract Naming Conventions

+Test contracts should be named one of the following according to their use:

+- `TargetContract_Init` for contracts that perform basic setup to be reused in other test contracts.
+- `TargetContract_Function_Test` for contracts containing happy path tests for a given function.
+- `TargetContract_Function_TestFail` for contracts containing sad path tests for a given function.

+#### Test naming convention

+Test function names are split by underscores, into 3 or 4 parts.
+An example function name is `test_onlyOwner_callerIsNotOwner_reverts()`.

+The parts are: `[method]_[FunctionName]_[reason]_[success]`, where:

+- `[method]` is either `test` or `testFuzz`
+- `[FunctionName]` is the name of the function or higher level behavior being tested.
+- `[reason]` is an optional description for the behavior being tested.
+- `[success]` must be one of `succeeds` or `reverts` or `fails`.